iamdeepak42/Disaster-Response-Pipeline-/README.md

 * re
 * os
 * Matplotlib
-Jupyter notebook and python 3.6 are needed to run the notebooks and python scripts.

 ## Instructions on running the application
 1. Run the following commands in the project's root directory to set up your database and model.